awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/deploy_lb.md

 	aws elbv2 create-target-group --cli-input-json file://target-group.json
 	```
 {{% notice note %}}
-Please note the ARN of the target group for use in an upcoming step.
+Please note the ARN of the target-group for use in an upcoming step.
 {{% /notice %}}

 1. Edit **modify-target-group.json** and update the value of **%TargetGroupArn%** with the ARN.
 Save the file.
 Modify the target group: